rahulpedapudi/geo-guard/details.md

   - Status Card? ("Status: You are Safe")
   - Quick Access buttons (Start Live Share, Settings etc)

-[] auto refresh every 10secs
+[x] auto refresh every
 [] find logos
 [] better ux

 # geofencing

 - logic must happen on the clients device.
 - server maintains a database of geofence coordinates.
 - cache this list of zones.
 - apps background service checks the phones current gps against the list, if there is a match, it triggers a local notification.

 # ai anomaly detection (must be scalable and privacy focused)

 =============================================================================

 # client-side (on the phone)

 1. fetch geofence data from the server and caches it locally.
 2. apps background service gets the location from the native gps api.
 3. checks the location against the local geofence
    - if user enters a zone, it triggers a local notification.
 4. (anomaly detection)

 # emergency event

 1. event is triggered (e.g.., SOS Button)
 2. client sends { userID, location, alertType? } to the backend server.
 3. save the incident details to the db.